Sykyu/Automate_FileServer_Tasks/README.md

-# subject
+# What do I want to do with this project?

 Automating the File server's operation works.
-・Copy files from Network Mapped Drive.
+ Copy files from Network Mapped Drive.
-・Move several folders from the Local Drive.
+ Move several folders from the Local Drive.
-・Zip folders and move it to Network Mapped Drive.
+ Zip folders and move it to Network Mapped Drive.
-・Sync files and folders to Local Drive and Mapped Drive.
+ Sync files and folders to Local Drive and Mapped Drive.
-・Scan several files (or Local Drive) size.
+ Scan several files (or Local Drive) size.

 Reason:
 About RPA(Japanese only)